 BASEL, SWITZERLAND – Very scary moments on an ALK Airlines flight from Kosovo to Switzerland last week.
-Heavy turbulence caused a flight attendant to be smashed into the ceiling of the cabin and 10 passengers were injured.
+Extreme turbulence caused a flight attendant to be smashed into the ceiling of the cabin and 10 passengers were injured.

 ALK Airlines B737-300 (reg.
 LZ-MVK) performing Flight VBB7205 from Pristina (Kosovo) to Basel (Switzerland) and Mulhouse (France) with 121 people on board, was enroute at FL340 over south Tyrol – about 30 minutes prior to landing in Basel – when the aircraft encountered turbulence, causing injuries to 10 passengers, while deviating around an isolated active thunderstorm cell.